 West Seattle Food Bank

 The West Seattle Food Bank (WSFB) is a private, non-profit organization whose mission is to strengthen the community through the power of neighbors helping neighbors, working to ensure all in our community have access to the essential necessities of living.
 The agency was established in 1983 and in March of 2020 merged with the West Seattle Helpline (WSH) to expand services.
 Primary services include distribution of food, financial assistance, clothes, and referrals for additional services and resources.
 The agency serves 1,000 – 2,000 households every week.
 Service area is primarily in the southwest portion of Seattle (West Seattle).
-In addition to the above services the agency also assists with supplies for infants and children, pet food, and offers free books.
+In addition to the above services the agency also assists with supplies for infants and children and offers free pet food.

 - Other duties as required.